Association football: Revival and ongoing growth

 Women's football still faces many struggles, but its worldwide growth has seen major competitions being launched at both the national and international levels, mirroring the men's competitions.
-The FIFA Women's World Cup was inaugurated in 1991 and has been held every four years since, while women's football has been an Olympic event since 1996.
-North America is the dominant region in women's football, with the United States winning most FIFA Women's World Cups and Olympic tournaments.
+The FIFA Women's World Cup was inaugurated in 1991: the first tournament was held in China, featuring 12 teams from the six confederations.
+The World Cup has been held every four years since; by 2019, it had expanded to 24 national teams, and 1.12 billion viewers watched the competition.
+Four years later, FIFA targeted the 32-team 2023 Women's World Cup at an audience of 2 billion, while more than 1.5 million tickets were sold, setting a Women's World Cup record.
+Women's football has been an Olympic event since 1996.

+North America is the dominant region in women's football, with the United States winning the most FIFA Women's World Cups and Olympic tournaments.
 Europe and Asia come second and third in terms of international success, and the women's game has been improving in South America.